Skip to content

 Terms

-Most declarations in Dusa contain terms.
-Numbers (0, -213, 100), strings ("Hello world", "whatever?"), and constructors (a, b, f c, h (f d) a) are all terms.
-When you write edge a b in Dusa, both a and b get treated as constructors that take no arguments (we’ll usually call these “constants.“)
+When you write a rule like edge a b. in Dusa, edge will be treated as a predicate, but both a and b will get treated as constructors that take no arguments (we’ll usually call these “constants.”)

 Variables